xiaohui-zhangxh/ruby_llm/docs/guides/rails.md

   acts_as_message # Assumes Chat and ToolCall model names

   # --- Add your standard Rails model logic below ---
+  # IMPORTANT: Do NOT add "validates :content, presence: true" here.
+  # This will break the assistant message flow.
+See "Validation Considerations" section.
 end

 # app/models/tool_call.rb (Only if using tools)